Fermat's Proofs

 Note: The letters of Fermat are all in the Oeuvres de Fermat, Tome 2 and if they are written in latin then you can find French translations in Tome 3.
 I'm using this collection's numbering scheme when I say “Letter 44” or “Obs.
 3.”
 The latter would be referring to the third margin note in Fermat's copy of Arithmetica.
 The letters are usually dated but the notes aren't; I read somewhere (forgot where) that we can assume they were written sometime in 1630-1640.
 Also, all of Euler's papers can be found at The Euler Archive where they are catalogued using labels like “E0262.”
 The archive has English translations for most of his papers referenced in this post.

-Now on two the second claim on my list:
+Now on to the second claim on my list:

 Christmas Theorem.
 Let \( p \) be an odd prime number.